 Flying in and Getting Accimated

-I flew in from Las Vegas to Kona International Airport on the West side of the island.
+I flew in from Las Vegas to Ellison Onizuka International Airport in Kailua-Kona on the West side of the island.
 In terms of weather, packing and planning can be a challenge.
 When you drive the route shown above on the Old Saddle Road, the temperature can change rapidly.
 You're climbing to higher elevations, so you may need a heavy sweater or even a winter coat.
 Yes, I said winter coat in Hawai'i.
 It was 85F (30C) in Kona when I landed.
 It was 58F (14C) when I was passing Puu Huluhulu near the entrance of Mauna Kea.
 And if you decide to go up to Mauna Kea, you're most likely looking at winter coat conditions.

 Weather Changes From East to West